HAPPY EVOLUTION – 10 steps to health, happiness and the balance

 - we get rid of the tendency to feel sorry for ourselves or to fall into depressive states

 - even if we are unemployed, we still have the sense of fulfillment and we feel that someone needs us

 - we build our self-esteem

 When we buy something, we not only get the product, we also get the package, foil and polystyrene foam.
 It is also worth noticing that the furniture that was produced in the 70s, is still fine nowadays, but the furniture that was produced after the year 2010, breaks down within less than a decade.
 The situation looks the same with electronics.
-Producers don’t care anymore about the quality.
+Producers don’t care about the quality anymore.
 Non-breakable goods are not in the interest of producers.
-We can refuse buying them.
+We can refuse to buy them.

 Thoughtful shopping - investment in your health

 The first rule of thoughtful shopping is getting the things that will serve for many years to come.
 Shopping mostly means investing in a material.
 But when we make good choices, we can invest in something more - in our health.
 The fewer goods we have on our shopping list, the less time we will need to spend at work.
 Thus, we will gain more time for physical activities, relaxation and art.

 "It’s easier to fool people than to convince them that they have been fooled.” - Mark Twain

 You buy a "naturally" labelled face cream and you see a long list of perfumes, colourings and preservatives.
 You try to eat healthily, but so well-known salmon appears to be full of heavy metals, vegetables are full of pesticides and innocent looking muesli contains too much sugar.
 Can we be closer to nature in the times when we seem to be living more in harmony with our smartphones, instead of our biological clocks?